timosalm/tap-spring-developer-workshop/workshop/content/exercises/prepaved-path-to-prod.md

 file: ~/product-service/config/workload.yaml
 ```

-In addition to the name of the Workload, there is also `app.kubernetes.io/part-of` label with the same value, which is used by TAP GUI to match documentation with runtime resources.
+In addition to the name of the Workload, there is also `app.kubernetes.io/part-of` label with the same value, which is used by Tanzu Developer Portal to match documentation with runtime resources.

 The location of an application's source code can be configured via the `spec.source` field.
 Here, we are using a branch of a Git repository as a source to be able to implement a **continuous path to production** where every git commit to the codebase will trigger another execution of the supply chain, and developers only have to apply a Workload once if they start with a new application or microservice.